Digital Does Not Mean Accessible: Building Accessible Institutional Infrastructures

 Lastly, never underestimate the enhancement accessible content delivers to the end-user.
 “You know the first time I got Kindle for PC with accessibility, I went online and bought a commercial book.
 First time in my life I could go online and buy a commercial book and read it myself,” Coombs remembered.
 “It’s a whole new exciting world that you can open up to all of us.”

 So are you ready to build an accessible educational infrastructure at your university?
-Section 508 provides a clear roadmap, but remember to define what success will look like.
+Section 508 provides some guidance, but remember to define what success will look like.
 Start small and employ the wisdom of others.
 Begin by checking out some of our linked resources.

 - Penn State Access Ability Comprehensive Resource Center